- Home

 What is a Demand-Side Platform (DSP)?

-A Demand-Side Platform (DSP) is a tool that enables you to buy ad inventory programmatically across multiple ad exchanges and Supply-Side Platforms (SSPs).
-DSPs offer you a centralized interface to manage your digital advertising campaigns, streamlining the process of ad placement and optimization.
+A Demand-Side Platform (DSP) is a tool that lets advertisers buy digital ad space automatically across ad exchanges and Supply-Side Platforms (SSPs).
+It provides one dashboard to manage campaigns, making ad buying and optimization faster and more efficient.

-With a DSP, you can engage in real-time bidding (RTB), allowing you to compete for ad impressions in real-time auctions.
-This programmatic approach ensures that your ads are served to the right audience at the right time, based on your targeting criteria and bid strategies.
+With a DSP, advertisers use real-time bidding (RTB) to compete for ad impressions as they become available.
+This ensures ads are shown to the right people at the right time, based on set targeting rules and bid strategies.

 Benefits of Using a DSP

-- Contextual Targeting: Place your ads on websites or apps that are contextually relevant to your brand or products.
+- Contextual Targeting: Ads placed on pages or apps relevant to your brand.

-- Retargeting: Re-engage users who have previously interacted with your website or ads, increasing the likelihood of conversion.
+- Retargeting: Reaching users who already interacted with your brand.

 How Do DMPs and DSPs Work Together?